-Smart lighting systems do not work how people think they should.
+Smart lighting systems do not work how people ex[1].
 Some light bulbs forget their state when the power is cycled (e.g. I turn the switch on or off).
 Almost all require an app on your phone to configure the actual "smart" functionality, which is a user interaction that is really unnatural to most people.
 More intelligent behaviors typically require even more apps on your phone.
 Installation is a long process of pairing with a hub of some sort or connecting to wifi networks.
 The system also does not know how to run itself either and requires the user to program it.
 And if there system needs to be moved or a bulb needs to be changed out, then the system has to be reprogrammed.
-The user experience of these lighting systems is pretty awful (or at least can be significantly better) and that is mainly what we are looking to address and we are looking to do it in the place where people spend almost 50% of their waking time at a cost competitive to current solutions in the workplace.
+It is clear that the interaction models currently implemented in smart lighting systems are not user friendly and do not enable functionality that would improve outcomes for users and that is mainly what we are looking to address and we are looking to do it in the place where people spend almost 50% of their waking time at a cost competitive to current solutions in the workplace.